exonum/exonum-doc/src/get-started/create-service.md

 transaction, and the `execute` method which contains logic applied to the storage when a transaction is executed.

-In our case `verify` for both transaction types will check the transaction signature. `execute` method gets the reference to the `Fork` of the storage, so we wrap it with our `CurrencySchema` to access our data layout.
+In our case, `verify` for both transaction types will check the transaction signature. `execute` method gets the reference to the `Fork` of the storage, so we wrap it with our `CurrencySchema` to access our data layout.